Propaganda in Nazi Germany: Posters

 Jeffery Herf, author of The Jewish Enemy: Nazi Propaganda During World War II and the Holocaust, described the poster campaign as a "combination of a newspaper editorial, political leaflet, political poster, and tabloid journalism".
 Hitler personally appointed artist Hans Schweitzer, known as Mjölnir, with the task of translating Nazi ideology into images for the wall newspaper.
-The posters were 100 centimeters high and 212 centimeters wide.
+The posters were 39.37 inches high and 83.46 inches wide.
 The visual style of the posters was bold text and Nazi-influenced colors; it was meant to capture the attention of the German passersby.
 The text was big so that several people could read it at the same time and from a distance of a few meters.

 The majority of the posters were centred on Jews and the Allied countries of the United Kingdom, the United States, and the Soviet Union.
 During the time period when antisemitic articles decreased in publications, antisemitic rhetoric was ramped up in The Word of the Week posters.
 From 1941 to 1943 about twenty-five percent of The Word Of The Week posters included an attack on Jews.
 The Jews were depicted as enemies because of their supposed economic war, capitalism, and connection to the Bolshevik revolution in Russia.
 The Nazi regime fostered the idea that the Jews were the masterminds behind all oppositional political forces.
 Images often showed a Jewish figure positioned behind, or above, symbols of economic and political influence.
 Additionally, it was also common to depict the Allied forces of Britain, the U.S., and the USSR as overtaken by Jewry.

 Posters were also used in schools, depicting, for instance, an institution for the feeble-minded on one hand and houses on the other, to inform the students that the annual cost of this institution would build 17 homes for healthy families.